comex/formatter/readme.txt

+This will (not might, will) delete all your data, so maybe it's a good idea to have a backup.

-This is the bare minimum to run the System Menu and homebrew (maybe EULA isn't absolutely required).
+The following is the bare minimum to run the System Menu and homebrew (maybe EULA isn't absolutely required).
 Use NUS Downloader to grab the following and pack them as WADs, and copy the result to the 'wad' folder...

 Title ID            Version